Shan State: New constitution (2010–present)

+Following the 2021 coup and the ensuing civil war, Shan State saw fierce fighting between the military junta and the alliance of ethnic armed rebel groups.
+In November 2023, the rebels launched an offensive which overran much of Shan State, taking multiple towns, military outposts, and border crossings with China.

 Geography

 Most of the Shan State is a hilly plateau, the Shan Plateau, which together with the higher mountains in the north and south forms the Shan Hills system.
 The gorge of the Thanlwin (Salween/Namhkong) River cuts across the state.
 Inle Lake where the leg-rowing Intha people live in floating villages, in the great Nyaung Shwe "plain", is the second largest natural expanse of water in Burma, shallow but 14 mi long and 7 mi wide.
 Pindaya Caves near Aungpan are vast limestone caverns which contain 6,226 Buddha images.

 The road to Taunggyi via Kalaw and Aungpan branches off at Thazi from the main Yangon–Mandalay Road; another road via Ywangan and Pindaya branches off from Kyaukse south of Mandalay.
-The railhead stops short of Taunggyi at Shwenyaung, again from Thazi junction, and nearby Heho has an airport.
+The railhead stops short of Taunggyi at Shwenyaung, again from Thazi junction, while nearby Heho has an airport.

 A severe magnitude 6.8 earthquake struck in Tarlay, Tachileik Township, the eastern part of Shan State, on 24 March 2011.
 It killed more than 70 and injured more than 100 people.
 390 houses, 14 Buddhist monasteries, and nine government buildings were damaged.

 Administrative divisions

-Shan State is traditionally divided into three sub-states: North Shan State, East Shan State, and South Shan State.
-It is officially divided into 11 districts:
+Shan State is traditionally divided into three sub-states: Southern Shan State (1–2), Northern Shan State (3–7), and Eastern Shan State (8–11).
+It is officially divided into 13 districts: